ARCH-commons/i2p-transform/PopMedNet-i2b2 Transform Documentation.md

 4. Edit the environment variables you selected in config.ini with your username (or domain\username) and password.
 In Windows, the SET command does this.
 5. If you are using Oracle, uncomment the line 'import cx_Oracle' in query.py.
 No other Python changes should be needed, but you will need to alter the SQL Script.
 6. Run python populate_spreadsheet.py config.ini -- hopefully this will run without error, which should take 5-10 minutes.
-7. The Excel file that ends with _SITE should now contain your summary data of the PopMedNet tables. **Send that to us by 3/30/15.**
+7. The Excel file that ends with _SITE should now contain your summary data of the PopMedNet tables.

 (*) Note: We have not modified the Oracle scripts to work with SCILHS.
 The Greater Plains Collaborative version is included for reference, but you will need to make changes.
 In particular, our table names begin with 'pmn', which will have to be appended, and our enrollment start date column has a different name.